ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 ### Vendor URL Specification

 To spare publishers the details of having to construct URLs for external vendors, vendors may register a URL with macros in a central file called [callout-vendors.js ](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/0.1/callout-vendors.js), which maps unique vendor names to an object which includes a URL and a whitelist of macros that can be substituted into `url`.
 Vendors may include these macros in their URLs, which publishers can then specify the value for.
 Additionally, vendors may specify an `errorReportingUrl`.
-This errorReportingUrl will be sent 1% sampled errors from callouts to their RTC endpoint.
+This errorReportingUrl will be sent 1% sampled-per-page errors from callouts to their RTC endpoint.
 For instance:

 ```text
 /** amp-a4a/0.1/callout-vendors.js */